sBaildon/dot-files/README.md

 ## Installation

-Configuration sets are best installed as a symlink using `stow`.
+Configuration sets are best installed with symlinks using `stow`.
 Pick and choose which configuration sets you're interested in.

 `stow git nvim fish ...`

-### Terminal Information

-`tic -x terminfo/xterm-256color.terminfo`

 ## Uninstallation